Skip to main content

 What we checked: provider terms of service, refund policies, support documentation, current pricing pages, BBB and Trustpilot complaint patterns, FDA enforcement actions, and applicable consumer-protection law.

 Affiliate disclosure: Weight Loss Provider Guide is an independent comparison resource for GLP-1 telehealth providers.
-We have affiliate relationships with several providers in this guide, including Eden, Ro, Sesame Care, Yucca Health, and others.
+We have affiliate relationships with several providers in this guide, including Embody, Ro, Sesame Care, Yucca Health, and others.
 Our scoring rubric is fixed, and the highest-payout provider does not lead this page.
 When the right answer is a non-affiliate option (like Walgreens), that’s what we recommend.
 We may earn a commission if you enroll through some links, at no extra cost to you.

 Medical disclaimer: This page is informational only and is not medical advice.
 Talk to a licensed clinician about whether GLP-1 medication is appropriate for your specific health situation.
 Stopping GLP-1 treatment is a clinical decision — discuss it with your prescriber.